 Gothenburg is not nicknamed "the Christmas City" for nothing.
 There are a variety of excellent Christmas markets to be found around the city — from the trendy À la London design market to the traditional rows of cheerful wooden stalls that crowd Gothenburg's old quarter.

-But it's the one at the Lieseberg amusement park that really takes the cake.
+But it's the one at the Liseberg amusement park that really takes the cake.
 Offering everything from traditional shopping to ice skating to classic Christmas buffets, Liseberg is home to Sweden's largest and most dazzling Christmas market.
 Bedecked in nearly five million lights, the popular park is transformed into glittering wonderland that will both delight and surprise.

 Been dreaming of a white Christmas?
 Snowfall in Finland during the holiday season is practically guaranteed, especially in northern Lapland — home to reindeer, magical evergreen forests, and Santa (the city of Rovaniemi is the official home of Santa Claus).

 If you forgot to pack your snowshoes, don't despair: the southern capital of Helsinki hosts Finland's most popular Christmas market, featuring over 100 stalls selling locally crafted gifts, ornaments and traditional treats.
-Decked in glowing lights and Christmas cheer, the annual Tuomaan Maarkinat is a cozy affair that radiates warmth in a chilly city.
+Decked in glowing lights and Christmas cheer, the annual Tuomaan Markkinat is a cozy affair that radiates warmth in a chilly city.

 Nestled high in the Austrian Alps, Innsbruck is a popular winter sports destination that also boasts some of the most impressive and picturesque Christmas markets in the country — the Hungerburg Christmas Market, for example, is situated on a mountain peak almost 1,000 feet above the Alpine city, offering panoramic views of the festivities below.